Auror007/Auror007.github.io/_site/content/blog1.md

 <br>
 `Your aim is to get the contents of /etc/passwd using “cat” command only.
 Check /rce.php?cmd= and /rce1.php?cmd= but code for 1st challenge is available and can be easily solved!`
 <br>
-## rce1.php
+## rce.php
-Now lets try to do what it says with curl.
+Now let's try to do what it says with curl.
 <br>
 #### Request:
 ```bash